-We have over 3,000 students and countless alumnae representing the College of Health and Human Services (CHHS) at Western Kentucky University.
+We have over 3,000 students and countless alumni representing the College of Health and Human Services (CHHS) at Western Kentucky University.
 Each person has their own unique story on the Hill.
-Learn more about our students/alum and their victories below.
+Learn more about our students, alumni, and their victories below.

 Adriana Reyes didn’t start her WKU journey as a Communication Disorders major, but fell in love with the field after a day of job shadowing.
 “When I took an internship class for my previous major, it made me aware that I did not want to continue with this career path.
 But at the therapy place that I interned at, they had speech therapy.
 After shadowing a Speech-Language Pathologist, I knew that I wanted to change my major!”

 Cassidy Ratterman, a CHHS graduate student, is completing her third and final clinical rotation at Frazier Rehab Institute in Louisville, KY.
 Working towards her Master of Science degree in Speech-Language Pathology (SLP), Ratterman said she chose Frazier because it’s a nationally recognized facility devoted to providing extensive education and experience to students.

 Kaitlynn Craig, recent graduate of WKU, remembers being the little girl at WKU games wearing her cheerleader uniform and dreaming of being a Hilltopper.
 Daughter of alumni Brad and Jenny Craig (’92), Kaitlynn comes from a family with lots of Hilltopper Spirit.

 Treasure Wales, a first-generation student from Louisville earning a degree in Social Work with a minor in African American Studies, applies what she learns at WKU to her current leadership roles on campus.
 Her advice for fellow students, “Don’t be afraid to step out of your comfort zone and do things that you’ve never done before.
 Be as involved as you can.”